WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 The beacon data will be in place by the time that the navigation starts.
 When the navigation commits, the automatic beacon will be sent out with event data set to "link1 was clicked.".

 # Support for Ad Components
+For ad components [rendered in fenced frames](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#4-browsers-render-the-winning-ad), the support for event-level reporting described below is available in Chrome starting M114.
+For ad components rendered in iframes, the support will be available in Chrome starting M115.

 ## Goal
 When a rendered ad is composed of [multiple pieces](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces), it is useful to detect user clicks that happened on ad components.